Chinese-Australian reporter accused of spreading secrets | Law-Order

 The arrest of Cheng Lei last Friday starts an official criminal investigation and came six months after she was detained.

-"The Australian government has raised its serious concerns about Ms. Cheng's detention regularly at senior levels, including about her welfare and conditions of detention," Foreign Minister Marise Payne said in a statement.
+"The Australian government has raised its serious concerns about Ms. Cheng's detention regularly at senior levels, including about her welfare and conditions of detention," Foreign Minister Marise Payne said.

 "We expect basic standards of justice, procedural fairness and humane treatment to be met, in accordance with international norms," she added.